Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 A co-production between theaternyx* and the Zeitwalzer theater project takes you on a journey through four centuries and above Vienna: theatrical performances take place on one day a month throughout the year in the wagons of the famous Riesenrad.

-Contemporary art crafted in light appears in the Stadtpark from March 21st, 2025: media artist Victoria Coeln brings seven female figures from the Strauss operettas to life with the help of augmented reality.
+Contemporary art crafted in light appeared in the Stadtpark from March 21st to May 25th, 2025: media artist Victoria Coeln brought seven female figures from the Strauss operettas to life with the help of augmented reality.

 Over to the park in front of the Rathaus, where July 5th, 2025 has numerous different orchestras spread about the area performing open-air Strauss as part of the Summa Cum Laude international youth music festival.